Shadow of the Beast II: Plot and gameplay

 Shadow of the Beast II finds the hero Aarbron in half-beast form, wandering the lands of Karamoon in search of his kidnapped sister.
 She had been taken away from her mother's cottage by the dragon-form of the Beast Mage, Zelek, servant to Maletoth.
-Along the way, Aarbron befriends the wise dragon Barloom and must defeat the evil dragon Ishran.
+Along the way, Aarbron befriends the wise dragon Barloom and an unnamed wizard (referred as the "Old Man") and must defeat the evil dragon Ishran.
 Tree Pygmies in the forest and the goblins in the Crystal Caverns serve as foes.

 Production

 As in the first game, the cover art for Shadow of the Beast II was created by Roger Dean and the game was packaged with a promotional black T-shirt that featured Dean's artwork.

 The music for Shadow of the Beast II and III was composed and produced by Tim Wright.
 These titles featured a more extensive soundtrack and utilised ethnic samples taken from among other sources the same Korg M1 synthesizer that was sampled by David Whittaker for the original game (although in this case, it was the rack-mounted version the Korg M1/R).
 Shadow of the Beast II contained a total of 17 tracks, most notable of which are the title theme and the game over theme, both of which feature real sampled electric guitars.